RWTH-EBC/AixWeather/Joss_Paper/paper.md

 # Summary

 AixWeather is a tool for generating weather data for building energy system simulations.
-It can be used to retrieve, format, enrich, and ultimately export weather data in various file formats, including .epw (EnergyPlus) and .mos (AixLib).
+It can be used to retrieve, format, enrich, and ultimately export weather data in various file formats.
 It addresses the challenges researchers and industry players face in obtaining accurate and formatted weather data by providing a streamlined process.